josefpavlik/enverproxy/Readme.md

 This is heavily based on the work of [@MEitelwein](https://github.com/MEitelwein) and forked from [Enverbridge-Proxy](https://gitlab.eitelwein.net/MEitelwein/Enverbridge-Proxy) (thanks for that).

-Using this python script, you can decode the traffic between your envertech EVB202 (and probably EVB300) and envertecportal.com.
+Using this python script, you can decode the traffic between your envertech EVB202 and EVB300 and envertecportal.com.
 All data will be send to an MQTT broker.

 ## How to use